iotaledger/iota-wiki/shimmer/develop/how-tos/backup_security.md

 ## How to Restore From a Backup

-Place a snapshot file in the directory that wallet.rs expects.
+Place a snapshot file in the directory that the IOTA SDK expects.

 ## How to Export a User's Stronghold